Trump's demand for US cut of a TikTok deal is unprecedented

 Trump sometimes floats ideas or actions that get set aside without follow-through.
 Appearing on the Fox Business Network Tuesday, White House economic adviser Larry Kudlow appeared to walk back the idea of a payment to the Treasury, saying “I don't know if that's a key stipulation.”

-TikTok was under review by the Committee on Foreign Investment in the United States, known as CFIUS, a U.S. government group that studies mergers for national-security reasons, for its acquisition of another video app, Musical.ly, in 2017.
+TikTok was under review by the Committee on Foreign Investment in the United States, known as CFIUS, a U.S. government group chaired by the Treasury Secretary that studies mergers for national-security reasons, for its acquisition of another video app, Musical.ly, in 2017.
+The president can approve or disapprove a transaction recommended by the interagency panel.
 CFIUS collects filing fees, but those top out at $300,000.

-“I doubt that’s what Trump has in mind,” said Hal Singer, an antitrust expert and principal at consulting firm Economists Incorporated.
+“I doubt that’s what Trump has in mind,” said Hal Singer, an antitrust expert and managing director at consulting firm Econ One.
 “Outside of that I can’t think of any means by which the U.S. could basically get its vig on its forced transfer.”
 A “vig” is slang for interest on a loan, usually in the context of illegal activity, or the fee charged by a bookie for a bet.

 There’s no legal precedent in antitrust law for such a payment, said Gene Kimmelman, a senior adviser at the advocacy group Public Knowledge and a former antitrust official at the Department of Justice.
 “In terms of a foreign company agreeing to sell assets to a U.S. company subject to antitrust review, I can’t see any logical basis under which Treasury or the White House would be negotiating elements of the financial portions of the deal.”